-- Auto Climb: Enables the watch to detect elevation changes automatically using the built-in altimeter (Enabling Auto Climb, page 38). - Auto Lap: Sets the options for the Auto Lap feature to automatically mark laps.
+- Auto Climb: Enables the watch to detect elevation changes automatically using the built-in altimeter (Enabling Auto Climb, page 52). - Auto Fly: In watch mode, allows a flight activity to begin automatically when the detected climb rate exceeds a specified speed.
+The activity stops when the ground speed drops below 30 kt for a specified time. - Auto Lap: Sets the options for the Auto Lap feature to automatically mark laps.
 The Auto Distance option marks laps at a specific distance.
 The Auto Position option marks laps at a location where you previously pressed LAP.
 When you complete a lap, a customizable lap alert message appears.
 This feature is helpful for comparing your performance over different parts of an activity. - Auto Pause: Sets the options for the Auto Pause® feature to stop recording data when you stop moving or when you drop below a specified speed.
-This feature is helpful if your activity includes stop lights or other places where you must stop. - Auto Rest: Enables the watch to automatically create a rest interval when you stop moving (Auto Rest and Manual Rest, page 9). - Auto Run: Enables the watch to detect ski or water sport runs automatically using the built-in accelerometer (Viewing Your Ski Runs, page 20, Viewing Your Water Sport Runs, page 18). - Auto Scroll: Sets the watch to scroll through all of the activity data screens automatically while the activity timer is running. - Auto Set: Enables the watch to start and stop exercise sets automatically during a strength training activity. - Auto Sport Change: Enables the watch to automatically detect a transition to the next sport in a multisport activity such as a triathlon. - Auto Start: Sets the watch to automatically start a motocross or BMX activity when you start moving. - Big Numbers: Changes the size of the numbers on the activity data screens (Big Numbers Mode, page 28). - Broadcast Heart Rate: Enables automatic heart rate data broadcasting when you start the activity (Broadcasting Heart Rate Data, page 78). - Broadcast to GameOn: Enables automatic biometrics data broadcasting to the Garmin GameOn app when you start a gaming activity (Using the Garmin GameOnTM App, page 12). - ClimbPro: Displays ascent planning and monitoring screens while navigating (Using ClimbPro, page 38). - Club Prompt: Displays a prompt to enter which golf club you used after each detected shot to record your club statistics (Recording Statistics, page 27). - Countdown Start: Enables a countdown timer for pool swimming intervals. - Data Screens: Enables you to customize data screens and add new data screens for the activity (Customizing the Data Screens, page 33). - Driver Distance: Sets the average distance the ball travels on your drive while playing golf.

-Edit Weight: Allows you to add the weight used for an exercise set during a strength training or cardio activity.
-Golf Distance: Sets the unit of measure for distance while playing golf.
+This feature is helpful if your activity includes stop lights or other places where you must stop. - Auto Rest: Enables the watch to automatically create a rest interval when you stop moving (Auto Rest and Manual Rest, page 21). - Auto Run: Enables the watch to detect ski or water sport runs automatically using the built-in accelerometer (Viewing Your Ski Runs, page 33, Viewing Your Water Sport Runs, page 31). - Auto Scroll: Sets the watch to scroll through all of the activity data screens automatically while the activity timer is running. - Auto Set: Enables the watch to start and stop exercise sets automatically during a strength training activity. - Auto Sport Change: Enables the watch to automatically detect a transition to the next sport in a multisport activity such as a triathlon. - Auto Start: Sets the watch to automatically start a motocross or BMX activity when you start moving. - Big Numbers: Changes the size of the numbers on the activity data screens (Big Numbers Mode, page 41). - Broadcast Heart Rate: Enables automatic heart rate data broadcasting when you start the activity (Broadcasting Heart Rate Data, page 101). - Broadcast to GameOn: Enables automatic biometrics data broadcasting to the Garmin GameOn app when you start a gaming activity (Using the Garmin GameOnTM App, page 25). - ClimbPro: Displays ascent planning and monitoring screens while navigating (Using ClimbPro, page 51). - Club Prompt: Displays a prompt to enter which golf club you used after each detected shot to record your club statistics (Recording Statistics, page 40). - Countdown Start: Enables a countdown timer for pool swimming intervals. - Data Screens: Enables you to customize data screens and add new data screens for the activity (Customizing the Data Screens, page 46). - Driver Distance: Sets the average distance the ball travels on your drive while playing golf. - Edit Weight: Allows you to add the weight used for an exercise set during a strength training or cardio activity.